alekzzz01/PBL-3rd-year-Expense-Tracking-System/Notes.md

 // JEROME PLS LNG GAWIN MO TOH - SAVINGS CHALLENGE

-[] add savings model, controller, routes
+[x] add savings model, controller, routes

+- FOR CONTROLLER

-[] for SAVINGS user can create a new savings, for the input (NAME, GOAL AMOUNT, FREQUENCY IF(DAILY,WEEKLY,MONTHLY), DATE TO FINISH).
+[] For SAVINGS user can create a new savings, for the input (name, goalAmount, frequency (DAILY,WEEKLY,MONTHLY), finishBy).

-[] When viewing the savings, they can add a savings (amount, date, note) to said savings.
+[] When VIEW the savings | they can ADD a amountItems (amount, date, note) to said savings.

-[] Edit and Delete function.
+[] EDIT and DELETE function.

+    - CALCULATION (CONTROLLER)
+        [] Get Total Amount Items per  user.(Note: This should not be exceed to the budget) [] Get amountItemSchema per user. for the table [] Get Total Budget, FinishBy, Frequency for showing it in frontend per user [] Calculate the budget per (FREQUENCY) until the (FINISHBYdate)